Angela Iermieri, a financial planner with Desjardins Group, has some ideas to help you do that by the end of the year.

 4. Contribute to an RESP

-A Registered Education Savings Plan (RESP) is a gift--for you, your child and the future.
-Contributing to an RESP doesn't give tax savings, but the federal government tops up your contribution by 30% (20% in Ontario).
-That's the amount of the grant that can be paid to children up to and including the year the beneficiary turns 17.
+A Registered Education Savings Plan (RESP) is a gift—for you, your child and the future.
+Contributing to an RESP - This link will open in a new window. doesn’t give tax savings, but the federal government tops up your contribution by 30% (20% in Ontario).
+That’s the amount of the grant that can be paid to children up to and including the year the beneficiary turns 17.

 5. Sell investments with unrealized losses